SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%warndetails @ExampleUser`

 - **%warns** `<@member: Optional>`
-    - Info: This will return the number of active warnings a Member has.
+    - Info: **Slash version available.** This will return the number of active warnings a Member has.
 If you haven't specified a Member, this will get your own warning count.
 Mention the Member or use Member ID.
     - Example: `%warns @ExampleUser`
     - Aliases: warnings, infractions